Dare Wright: Early life

-Wright was born in the Thornhill section of Vaughan, Ontario, Canada, but spent her childhood in the United States, growing up in Cleveland, Ohio.
-Her parents divorced when she was young, and she was raised by her mother, the portrait artist Edith Stevenson Wright, while her brother, Blaine, went to live with his father, Ivan Wright, a theater critic in New York City.
+Wright was born in 1914 in the Thornhill section of Vaughan, Ontario, Canada, but grew up in Cleveland, Ohio, United States.
+Her parents divorced when she was young, and she was raised by her mother, portrait artist Edith Stevenson Wright.
+Her brother, Blaine, went to live with their father, Ivan Wright, a theater critic in New York City.
 The siblings did not meet again until Dare moved to New York City in her twenties.
 Wright spent her formative years in Cleveland Heights.

-Wright graduated from Laurel School in Shaker Heights in 1933 at the top of her class, and relocated to New York to attend the American Academy of Dramatic Arts.
+Wright graduated from Laurel School in Shaker Heights in 1933 at the top of her class.
+She relocated to New York to attend the American Academy of Dramatic Arts.
 In 1935, she was cast in a small role as a maid in a stage production of Pride and Prejudice, which she performed in Washington, D.C. and on Broadway.

 Career

 In 1957, she photographed her childhood Lenci doll, Edith, along with two teddy bears bought at FAO Schwarz, for her first children's book, titled The Lonely Doll.
 The book made The New York Times Best Seller list for children's books.
-In November 2010, The British Newspaper The Guardian named The Lonely Doll one of the 10 Best Illustrated Children's Books of all time.
-It was followed by eighteen other stories.
+In November 2010, The British newspaper The Guardian named The Lonely Doll as one of the 10 Best Illustrated Children's Books of all time.

+Wright followed it with eighteen other stories.
 Out of print for many years, it was reissued in 1998, introducing Wright to a new generation of readers.

-Another children's work, Lona: A Fairy Tale, features photographs of Wright herself dressed as a fairy princess, while using another doll in identical costume to give the illusion that Wright's character has been "transformed" to doll-size by a wicked wizard.
+Another children's work, Lona: A Fairy Tale, features photographs of Wright dressed as a fairy princess, while using another doll in identical costume to give the illusion that Wright's character has been "transformed" to doll-size by a wicked wizard.
 Make Me Real, which features another of Wright's childhood dolls, and Ocracoke in The Fifties, her only book written for adults, have been published posthumously.

 Dare Wright's photographs were exhibited for the first time in 2012 by Fred Torres Collaborations.